beastaugh/udon/README.md

 ### `ncurry`

-The basic `curry` function will be fine for many circumstances, but sometimes one needs more flexibility.
+The basic `curry` function will be fine for many circumstances, but sometimes (for example when dealing with variadic functions or functions with optional arguments) one needs to be explicit about the number of arguments a curried function can accept.
 The `ncurry` function is a generator for currying
 functions: it accepts a number and returns a curry function that transforms functions of that arity to, effectively, a nest of partially applicable functions, each of which has arity 1.